carpentries/instructor-training/episodes/18-management.md

 >>  since learners may be distracted by more frequent interleaving.
 >>
 >>- Each person should take a couple of minutes before they start
->>  teaching to see what their partner is going to teach after they're
+>>  teaching to see what their partner is going to teach after they are
 >>  done.
 This allows each instructor to set up their partner's material
 >>  without covering it themselves.
 >>